barion/barion-ios/README.md

 ### Usage

+There are 3 modules in the SDK:
+1. FastPayment
+2. ExpressPayment (soon)
+3. CustomPayment (soon)

 #### Setting up the FastPayment

 The FastPayment needs a client secret at least.
 You can get a client secret from the Barion API, read more [here](https://docs.barion.com).